Last updated: August 24, 2020

 Library of Congress

-The Library of Congress “Today in History for March 7 includes information on the Selma to Montgomery March, on Congressman John Lewis’s career after 1965, and on the 35th anniversary commemoration of the march on March 7, 2000.
+The Library of Congress “Today in History website for March 7 includes information on the Selma to Montgomery March, on Congressman John Lewis’s career after 1965, and on the 35th anniversary commemoration of the march on March 7, 2000.

 Lyndon Baines Johnson Library and Museum: Civil Rights

-The Johnson Library includes a section on civil rights that provides primary documents and activities associated with the Selma to Montgomery March.
+The Johnson Library website includes a section on civil rights that provides primary documents and activities associated with the Selma to Montgomery March.

 Alabama Department of Archives and History

-This contains a lesson plan on the march, including reproductions of historic newspaper accounts and a resolution passed by the Alabama State Senate decrying the role of outside agitators and asking all “loyal citizens of the State” to avoid the march route.
+This website contains a lesson plan on the march, including reproductions of historic newspaper accounts and a resolution passed by the Alabama State Senate decrying the role of outside agitators and asking all “loyal citizens of the State” to avoid the march route.

 Making Sense of Oral History